 What Does Collision Insurance Cover?

-That's alright, we know that insurance coverage and claims get complicated.
-We'll tell you the specifics of collision insurance, discuss when it’s necessary, and explain how it differs from comprehensive coverage.
+We know that insurance terms can get complicated.
+Below, we break down the specifics of ICBC collision insurance, discuss when it’s necessary, and explain how it differs from other coverage types.

 What is Collision Insurance Coverage?